kvzhuang/vlc/README.md

          vlc = new Y.VLC(config);
 </code></pre>

-4. Config has many setting attributes, and it still in developing.
+4. Config has many setting attributes (still in developing).
 <pre><code>container : You can settup where your vlc plugin to show.
     url       : The streaming url you will play. autoPlay  : Will vlc player autoplay this streaming?